Enhancing CVRP Solver through LLM-driven Automatic Heuristic Design: Experiment

 For the automatic heuristic design phase of the AILS-AHD, we adopt an Evolutionary Computation (EC) framework to maintain the sampled heuristics.
 The population size is set to 25, and the maximum generation is set to 10 (resulting in 1000 LLM calls).
 We use 4 EC operators to guide the LLM in heuristic sampling.
 The detailed operator description is shown in Appendix.
 For the testing phase, we directly use the top-3 LLM-designed heuristics to integrate into AILS for evaluation.

 We conduct experiments using the pre-trained LLM GPT-4o.
 The specific prompts employed during the experiments are provided in Appendix.
 To evaluate the heuristics generated through AHD based on LLM process, we utilized 10 problem instances.
-These are carefully selected by taking consider the instances scale.
+These are carefully selected taking into consideration the instance scales.
 For each instance, the evaluation is performed under two different random seeds, resulting in a total of 20 independent instance runs for a single evaluation.

 \paragraph{Convergence Process} As shown in \figureautorefname~\ref{fig:ec_llm}, the best heuristic is identified after approximately 350 samples.
 To illustrate the convergence process, we list three heuristics along the convergence curve as examples, with the best heuristic highlighted in the orange box.